Sir Richard Sutton, 1st Baronet: Political career

 In July 1766 Sutton was selected by William Petty, 2nd Earl of Shelburne, the Southern Secretary, to serve as an Under-Secretary of State in his department.
 He then served under William Nassau de Zuylestein, 4th Earl of Rochford, the Northern Secretary, from October 1768 to December 1770, before following him back to the Southern department.

 Sutton first entered parliament in 1768 as Member of Parliament for St Albans, again appointed by Lord Spencer.
 He spoke regularly on behalf of his department, but also on social and economic matters.
 Sutton also showed an occasional independent streak, by voting against the Government, most notably on the Royal Marriages Act.
 On 1 October 1772 Sutton resigned from his position in the Southern Department, having inherited the house and estate of Norwood Park, and an income of around £4,000 a year (equivalent to about £ today), following the death of his older brother.
 Two weeks later, in recognition of his services, he was created a baronet, and also received a pension of £500 annually for life.

 He remained an MP on the Government benches, being a staunch defender of their American policy, even donating £500 to help raise a volunteer company for service in the American War in 1779.
 Later that year Sutton was selected by the Prime Minister Lord North to be one of the Lords of the Treasury.
 Since Sutton's original sponsor Lord Spencer was now with the Opposition, in the 1780 election Sutton was selected for two seats; Sandwich and Aldborough.
 He chose to represent Sandwich, and after a by-election Edward Onslow sat for Aldborough.

 He remained a supporter and defender of Lord North, even after he was forced out of office in March 1782.
 In the 1784 election, Sutton was selected by Henry Pelham-Clinton, 2nd Duke of Newcastle as one of the MPs for Boroughbridge, as a supporter of the government of Pitt.
 He was returned for the constituency in the 1790 election, but retired in 1796.

 Sutton died in Bath, Somerset, on 10 January 1802.
 As his eldest son John had died in 1801, the baronetcy was inherited by his 4-year-old grandson Richard.

 Personal life

 Sutton was married three times.
-His first wife Susanna de Crespigny, died on 12 June 1766, after barely a year of marriage.
+His first wife Susanna Champion de Crespigny, daughter of Philip Champion de Crespigny, died on 12 June 1766, after barely a year of marriage.
 On 7 February 1770, he married Anne Williams, by whom he had seven children.
 She died in December 1787, and on 8 April 1793 he married Anne Porter, who survived him.